syusui-s/mcnotify-rust/README.md

 $ mcnotify --help
 ```

+## Run in background

-mcnotify is not daemon process.
-You can use nohup, tmux or systemd service to run mcnotify on background.
+mcnotify is NOT daemon process.

+You can use nohup, tmux or systemd service to run mcnotify in background.

 Systemd service example: